Louis Farrakhan: Social media

 Farrakhan lost his verified status on his Twitter posts in June 2018, denying him full verification, after asserting the Harvey Weinstein scandal was about "Jewish power".
-A contributor to the Tablet website, Yair Rosenberg, objected to a potential suspension as "erasing hate from social media doesn’t make it go away, it just makes it easier to ignore" making them more difficult to dismiss as "inconsequential".
-The following October, Twitter said that it would not suspend Farrakhan's account after a tweet he posted compared Jews to termites as he had not broken the site's rules.
-After a Twitter rule change on hateful conduct in July 2019, the tweet ("I’m not an anti-Semite.
-I’m anti-Termite") was removed.
+A contributor to the Tablet website, Yair Rosenberg, objected to a potential suspension on the grounds that "erasing hate from social media doesn't make it go away, it just makes it easier to ignore": allowing such accounts to continue to have a social media presence makes them more difficult to dismiss as "inconsequential".
+The following October, Twitter said that it would not suspend Farrakhan's account after he posted a tweet that compared Jews to termites: Twitter substantiated its inaction by stating that he had not broken the site's rules.
+After a Twitter rule change on hateful conduct in July 2019, the tweet—"I'm not an anti-Semite.
+I'm anti-Termite"—was removed.

 At the beginning of May 2019, Farrakhan was banned from Facebook, along with other prominent individuals considered by the company to be extremists, with antisemitism believed to be the reason for Farrakhan's removal.

 During a speech at Saint Sabina Catholic Church in Chicago a week later, Farrakhan stated he had "never been arrested" for "drunken driving" and asked: "What have I done that you would hate me like that?"
 The Nation of Islam said his speech was Farrakhan's response to the "public outrage over the unprecedented and unwarranted lifetime ban" from Facebook.
 He insisted he was neither a misogynist nor a homophobe and that: "I do not hate Jewish people".
-Archbishop of Chicago Cardinal Blase J. Cupich condemned the decision of the church in allowing Farrakhan to speak there.
+Blase J. Cupich, the Archbishop of Chicago, condemned the decision of the church in allowing Farrakhan to speak there.